endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 |CBS|0.329|38|
 |CBS (regularized)|0.305|38|

 In fact, the random ATS picks come close to matching the data model choices but I'm getting ahead of myself.
-Let's introduce those models and how we calculated their correct picks ATS.
+Let's introduce those models and how we calculated their picks ATS.

 The data models of FiveThirtyEight and FOX do not make outright predictions against the spread.
 This is not technically true for FOX but due to the nature of ever changing lines and the need to standardize a source (Sportsline in this article) to measure against I am treating the two models in a similar way.